polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/upgrade-a-running-network.md

 You'll now modify the `runtime/src/lib.rs` file to integrate the Utility pallet and make other necessary changes.
 In this section, you'll configure the Utility pallet by implementing its `Config` trait, update the runtime macro to include the new pallet, adjust the `EXISTENTIAL_DEPOSIT` value, and increment the runtime version.

 #### Configure the Utility Pallet

+To configure the Utility pallet, take the following steps:

 1. Implement the [`Config`](https://paritytech.github.io/polkadot-sdk/master/pallet_utility/pallet/trait.Config.html){target=\_blank} trait for the Utility pallet:

     ```rust